-No, while Soylent Drink is low in carbohydrates when comparing to the recommended guidelines; it contains too many to allow your body going into ketosis.
+No, while Soylent Drink is low in carbohydrates when compared to the recommended guidelines; it contains too many to allow your body going into ketosis.

 Verdict – Soylent Drink Review

-Despite the many customer complaints, I must admit that I truly enjoyed Soylent Drink.
+Despite the many complaints, I must admit that I truly enjoyed Soylent Drink and Powder (less so).

 More importantly, I thought that Original remained unchanged, and I didn’t encounter the excess sweetness as documented by some.

 As for the company and buying experience, it’s a mixed bag.
-The product stack has had so many iterations between formulas, flavors, products and packaging types, it can be frustrating to see something you love be “here today, gone tomorrow”.
-I really think they need to settle on what they have or will be and roll with that for a while.
+The product stack has had so many iterations between formulas, flavors, products and packaging types, it can be frustrating to see something you love to be “here today, gone tomorrow”.

-Similarly, it would be good to see them in the international scene again, although there are many good competitors in Europe, already.
+Similarly, it would be good to see them on the international scene again, although there are many good competitors in Europe, already.

 - Convenient and very tasty shakes